Military career of Muhammad: Sarāyā (selected dispatched expeditions)

+Notes on enumeration

+The total count of ghazawāt varies by source: Ibn Ishaq counts 19, Ibn Sa'd and al-Waqidi both count 27, though with some differences in which expeditions are included.
+The sarāyā numbered between 35 and 48 depending on the source.
+Only sarāyā of significant historical consequence are listed above; for a complete list see List of expeditions of Muhammad.

 Situation in Medina

 Medina was divided into five tribes: two of them the Khazraj and Aws, while the Jews were represented by, from smallest to largest, the Banu Qaynuqa, Banu Nadir and Banu Quraizah.
 Upon his arrival in Medina, Muhammad set about the establishment of a pact known as the Constitution of Medina, to regulate the matters of governance of the city, as well as the extent and nature of inter-community relations, and signatories to it included the Muhajirun, the Ansar and the Jewish tribes of Medina.
 Significant clauses of the constitution included the mutual assistance of each other if one signatory were to be attacked by a third party, the resolution that the Muslims would profess their religion and the Jews theirs, as well as the appointment of Muhammad as the leader of the state.

 And the threat to the life of both the Ansar and the Muhajireen was such that they were reported as having to sleep by their weapons all night.
 As tensions escalated the Muslims began to take defensive measures such as stationing guards around Muhammad and sending out reconnaissance patrols.

 After initially refusing to accede to requests by his followers to fight the Meccans for continued persecution and provocation, he eventually proclaimed the revelations of the Quran: